trkin/premesti.se/README.md

 * chat with ActionCable
 * test with minitests, headless chrome
 * sign up with facebook, google and email
-* ssl is enabled using free cloudflare https
+* ssl is enabled using free cloudflare https and lets encrypt

 Graph database is chosen since we need to match moves in format A->B, B->A (I want to move from A to B, so please find me who wants to move from B to A).